Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - realization of the wires
   - use photoresist to cover parts, use acids to remove other areas and expose the wires
 - assembly of the layers
-  - stack them alternating pre-peg foils, a heated press finalize the step
+  - stack them alternating pre-peg foils, a heated press finalizes this step
 - drilling of the *vias*
 - fabricating external layers, writing the schema
 - finishing by applying a protective coating

-After manufacturing the boards are tested to ensure that all the connections are working properly, this involve both optical inspection and electric inspections.
+After manufacturing the boards are tested to ensure that all the connections are working properly, this involve both optical and electrical inspections.
 After this we can proceed to the mounting step.
 For small boards and limited volumes it is done by hand, otherwise specific equipment is used.
 In any case the assembly requires the following steps:
 - solder paste dispensing
 - component placement